tulsawebdevs/website/CONTRIBUTING.md

 | `npm run astro -- --help` | Get help using the Astro CLI                     |

 ## Reporting Bugs
 Report bugs by opening a new issue.
-Please include a clear description, as much relevant information as possible, and a code sample or an executable test case demonstrating the expected behavior that is not occurring.
+Please include a clear description, as much relevant information as possible, and, most importantly, a [minimum reproducible example (instructions)](https://stackoverflow.com/help/minimal-reproducible-example).

 ## Code of Conduct
 Participants in the project must adhere to our Code of Conduct.
 Please read [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for details.